TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 As we can see, there are some interesting Python scripts along with the usual `.git` directory.

-To understand better everything, we will analyze both them.
+To better understand everything, we will analyze both of them.

 <br />